 You’ve got a slick digital resume.
 Now what?

 If you can afford it, go to your local office supply store and buy some thick, white or off-white resume paper.
 Grab a professional-looking folder while you’re at it (no folders with kittens or polka-dots).
 Print 10 or so copies to keep on hand.
 When you ask teachers for letters of recommendation, give them a copy.
-When you walk into an interview, be it for college or a job, bring a copy for every interviewer.
-Hand one to your significant other’s parents (they should have your greatness documented!).
+When you walk into an interview, whether it’s for college or a job, bring a copy for every interviewer.
+Hand one to your significant other’s parents!
+J/K.

 Finally, keep your resume updated.
 As you gain new experience, skills and awards, add them!
 If you stay on top of your resume, sending it out in will be a snap (after all, you’ll be in college — you’ve got better things to do).